Ixrec/NineSolsArchipelagoRandomizer/README.md

 A Nine Sols mod for [the Archipelago multi-game randomizer system](https://archipelago.gg/).

-## Status (as of October 2025)
+## Status (as of November 2025)

-Playable: Yes.

-Stable: Yes.
-All known, reproducible bugs have been fixed.

-Feature Completeness: Minimal.
-See Roadmap.
+Playable, stable, and regularly played.

+Feature Completeness: Nearly halfway.
+All of the content we want to randomize is randomized, and major features we've already shipped include alternate spawns, shuffling wall climb/grapple/ledge grab, random jade costs, and Universal Tracker map pages.
+Major features I still want to implement include trick logic, entrance randomization, shop rando and skill tree rando.

 ## Contact